Ideal cotorsion theories in triangulated categories: Precovering and preenveloping ideals

-\begin{remark} We want to point out that Theorem \ref{salce-lemma} shows us an important differentiation between orthogonal ideals and orthogonal classes of objects (i.e. object ideals).
+\begin{remark} We want to point out that Theorem \ref{salce-lemma} shows us an important difference between orthogonal ideals and orthogonal classes of objects (or equivalently orthogonal object ideals).
 Let us suppose that $\CA$ has direct products and there are enough $\frakE$-projective homomorphisms.
 If we start with an object $A\in\CA$ then the class $\mathrm{Prod}(A)$ of all direct summands in direct products of copies of $A$ is preenveloping, so the ideal $\Ideal{\mathrm{Prod}(A)}$ is also preenveloping.
 Therefore, the ideal $^\perp\Ideal{\mathrm{Prod}(A)}$ is precovering.
 On the other case, if we look at the category $\CA=\Ab$ as in Example \ref{exemplul-abelian} (here $\frakE$ is the canonical exact structure in $\Ab$) the class of all abelian groups $X$ such that $\Ext(X,\Ideal{\mathrm{Prod}(\Z)})=0$ is not necessarily precovering, as it is proved in \cite[Theorem 0.4]{ek-sh-03}. \end{remark}